spectrum-health-systems/Tingen-Transmorger/README.md

 ## Related projects

 * [Tingen Nyqvist](https://github.com/spectrum-health-systems/Tingen-Nyqvist)
 Nyqvist is used to test SQL queries against different Avatar Systems.

-> [!IMPORTANT]
-> Since Tingen Nyqvist only works with Spectrum Health Systems AvatarNX Systems, it is a private repository.
+Since Tingen Nyqvist only works with Spectrum Health Systems AvatarNX Systems, it is a private repository.
 If you would like access to the Tingen Nyqvist repository, please contact us.

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.

 * [Tingen Web Service](https://github.com/spectrum-health-systems/Tingen-WebService)
 The Tingen Web Service is a custom web service which includes various tools and utilities for Netsmart's [Avatar™ EHR](https://www.ntst.com/Solutions-and-Services/Offerings/myAvatar™) EHR that aren't included in the official release, and provides a solid foundation for building additional functionality quickly and efficiently.